1inch/token-plugins/token-plugins-guide.md

 #### State Variable

-- `TOKEN`: Public immutable variable storing the reference to the parent ERC20 token contract.
+- `TOKEN`: Stores a reference to the plugin-enabled ERC20 token contract.

 #### Modifiers